gloveboxes/macos-for-widows-devs/README.md

 ## Window Management

 macOS has a key distinction from Windows: **apps and windows are separate concepts**.
-If you are familiar with Ubuntu and Mint Linus then it works in a similar way.
+If you are familiar with Ubuntu and Mint Linux then it works in a similar way.

 - An app can have multiple windows — e.g. VS Code can have several project windows open simultaneously
 - <kbd>Cmd+Tab</kbd> switches between **apps**, not windows